kavierkoo/Wake-on-LAN-with-Raspberry-Pi-Deprecated/README.md

 As I am running my Raspberry Pi Zero W on Raspbian, hence there will be minimal security enabled.
 Please harden the OS before publishing it to production as it is extremely vulnerable to any sorts of attack.

-This only work within Local Area Network (LAN).
+User are able to access from anywhere with Internet available, To wake **devices within same Local Area Network (LAN) of Raspberry Pi** due to the limitation of Wake on LAN.

 ### Prerequisites
 This Project uses: